 Q9: Are the online classes as hard as on-ground classes?

-A9: Yes they are the same courses, by taking 12 credits each semester you will be very busy.
+A9: Yes they are the same courses, and by taking 12 credits each semester you will be very busy.
 This is the minimum required for full-time student status.
-If you are working full-time and taking classes you wil need to make the most of your time.
+If you are working full-time and taking classes, you will need to make the most of your time.
 This will be a difficult 10 months but your experience in Laboratory Medicine should help you understand concepts with greater wisdom and understanding.

 Q10: Will I get credit for my work experience?

-A:10 Yes with three years work experience in an accredited laboratory as a certified MLT you will be given credit for clinical rotation courses.
-Need more experience in a specific area, we might be able to assist your through clinical affiliations with your hospital.
+A:10 Yes, with at least two years' full-time work expereince (minimum 4,000 working hours) as a nationally certified MLT in an accredited human diagnostic laboratory, you will be given credit for clinical rotation courses.
+If you need more experience in a specific area, we might be able to assist your through clinical affiliations with your hospital.
 While this might not be possible for each student, we are open to these possibilities.